JessTat/draw-sesh/README.md

 - Xcode 15+ or Swift 5.9 toolchain

 **Instructions**
-1. Download `DrawSesh.zip` from GitHub Releases.
+1. Get the latest Release on the right-hand side of this page, scroll down, and download `DrawSesh.zip`.
 2. Unzip and drag `DrawSesh.app` to `Applications` (optional but recommended).
-3. Try to launch it **(It will give you a warning.
-See below)**
+3. Try to launch it **(It will give you a warning)**
 4. Go into System Settings → Privacy & Security → Scroll down to see "DrawSesh was blocked to protect your Mac"
 5. Click Open Anyway → Open Anyway → Allow it (password/fingerprint/etc)

 ## How to Use
-1. Create your own folder of reference images to draw from
+1. Create your own folder of reference images to draw from (.jpg, .png, .webp)
 2. Launch the app, click **Choose Folder** to select your reference image folder
 4. Adjust your session settings and start your session
 5. Draw, draw, draw!